When clicking the language function, a connection with Google is established and your personal data is forwarded to Google!

 Shaping the digital future

-In Bocholt, the availability of gigabit-capable connections (incl. cable TV) is approx. 72 percent (as of 12/2021).
-In order to further develop this rate positively, various measures are being taken at the telecommunication companies' own expense or through funding projects.
+In Bocholt, the availability of gigabit-capable connections (>= 1,000 Mbit/s, including cable TV) stands at approximately 81 per cent (as of December 2025); current data can be found in the Federal Government's Gigabit Register.
+To further improve this figure, various measures are being taken, either at the telecommunications companies' own expense or through funding schemes.

 Subsidised broadband expansion

 For telecommunications companies, the roll-out of fibre-optic networks in rural areas is often unprofitable, as the roll-out costs are out of proportion to the expected revenue.
-To bridge this so-called 'economic viability gap', the federal government and the state of North Rhine-Westphalia offer various funding programmes.
+To bridge this so-called 'profitability gap', the federal government and the state of North Rhine-Westphalia offer various funding programmes.
 The funding rate is typically 80 or 90 per cent.
 The remaining portion must be covered by the local authorities' own funds.
 The town of Bocholt is taking advantage of this opportunity to gradually roll out comprehensive broadband coverage.

 Between 2019 and 2021, around 1,000 households were able to benefit from a subsidised broadband connection.